maurosampietro/UltraMapper/README.md

 Why UltraMapper?
 --------------------------------

-UltraMapper was coded to solve some major problems with 'AutoMapper', the most famous mapper available at the time (early 2017).
+UltraMapper was coded to solve some major problems with 'AutoMapper', the most famous mapper available at the time (end 2016).
-It has problems with self-references, reference tracking, ignoring members and so on...
+It had problems with self-references, reference tracking, ignoring members and so on...

 Getting started
 --------------------------------